 Last year Tim won the ‘People’s Choice Award’ for an international art competition that attracted over 1,000 artists worldwide, hosted by Castle Fine Art, the largest fine art group in the UK.
 They represent internationally renowned artists including Ronnie Wood, Stan Lee, Bob Dylan, Raphael Mazzucco and Billy Connolly.
-Tim is currently exhibiting a collection of original paintings with Castle in London and Chester.
+Tim has just exhibited a collection of original paintings with Castle in London and Chester.

-Tim has exhibited in a number of international destinations including Sydney, Hong Kong and London.
-He is also talking with galleries in Singapore and Beijing with a view to growing his presence in the lucrative Asian market.
+He has also shown in a number of other international destinations including Sydney, Hong Kong and Manchester.
+He is represented by Turner barnes in Essex and is currently talking with galleries in Singapore and Beijing with a view to growing his presence in the lucrative Asian market.